Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 Descriptive statistics showed lower self-evaluations in the threat condition (#reportMeanAndSD(mean: 5.71, sd: 1.43)) than in the no-threat condition (#reportMeanAndSD(mean: 6.79, sd: 1.38)).
 A $t$-test confirmed that participants in the threat condition rated their gender knowledge significantly lower than those in the no-threat condition (#reportTStatistic(tValue: 4.735, pValue: 0.00001, df: 154)).
 Together, these results indicate that the manipulation was successful in inducing a perceived threat to masculine identity.

+== Test Quality: Aggressive Cognition

+-> include means, sds and a corrplot

+To assess whether the aggressive word fragment task is a valid and reliable tool for assessing aggressive cognition, internal consistency and reliability will be assessed.